 Be sure to explore Habana Vieja (the old Havana) and have a stroll through the streets and main colonial squares.
 Even though Havana is the largest city, this part of town has a very cute feel that is quite special.

 Grab one of the retro taxis to Playa Santa Maria del Mar and swim in the crystal clear Caribbean sea.
+The beaches around make for some great day trips.

 EXTRA NOTE ON HAVANA